GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

     gmt gravfft bat.grd=nf/1/-6000 -D600 -Gmoho_g.grd

-Now, subtract it to the Bouguer to obtain the MBA anomaly.
+Now, subtract it from the Bouguer to obtain the MBA anomaly.
 That is:

    ::